kevinxyc1/movie-nomination-shopify/README.md

 OMDB API

 ### Design
-Designed the frontend with HTML, CSS and Bootstrap and there is a search bar with two panels. /n Hooked up to OMDB API and retrieved movie title, imdb id and year from the API. /n Programmed all of the backend logic in jQuery (script.js)
+Designed the frontend with HTML, CSS and Bootstrap and there is a search bar with two panels. <br />
+Hooked up to OMDB API and retrieved movie title, imdb id and year from the API. <br />
+Programmed all of the backend logic in jQuery (script.js)